dschmura/twas_the_night_before_launch_day/twas_the_night_before_launch_day.md

 ## Twas the Night Before Launchday

-Twas the night before Launchday, so I created a branch to explore a new feature, without taking a chance
+Twas the night before Launchday, so I created a branch<br>
+to explore a new feature, without taking a chance<br>
-The master was safely checked into Github
+The master was safely checked into Github<br>
-So I felt fairly confident I would do nothing too dumb
+So I felt fairly confident I would do nothing too dumb<br>

-With fresh user stories, in a new Trello board
+With fresh user stories, in a new Trello board<br>
-I set straight to hacking, upon my keyboard
+I set straight to hacking, upon my keyboard<br>
-The migrations were easy, and I kept my code DRY
+The migrations were easy, and I kept my code DRY<br>
-When I found myself stymied I just opened pry
+When I found myself stymied I just opened pry<br>

-It was like this for hours, oh how the time flew
+It was like this for hours, oh how the time flew<br>
-I was nearing completion before I even knew
+I was nearing completion before I even knew<br>
-So I ran the full test suite and prepared to submit
+So I ran the full test suite and prepared to submit<br>
-My newly born feature, pushed the branch up to git
+My newly born feature, pushed the branch up to git<br>

-The code was perfection, all the tests glowing green And according to rubocop, the formatting pristine
+The code was perfection, all the tests glowing green<br>
+And according to rubocop, the formatting pristine<br>
-And the feature was working, time to submit a request To pull this code into master, at a reviewers behest
+And the feature was working, time to submit a request<br>
+To pull this code into master, at a reviewers behest<br>

-With my pull request posted, I waited anxiously
+With my pull request posted, I waited anxiously<br>
-To see my code merged into the master tree
+To see my code merged into the master tree<br>
-When suddenly on Slack there arose such a clatter
+When suddenly on Slack there arose such a clatter<br>
-I read through the postings, to see what was the matter
+I read through the postings, to see what was the matter<br>

-The devs were all clacking, away at their keys
+The devs were all clacking, away at their keys<br>
-When a big network outage, brought the team to their knees 'Is the wireless down?'
-I heard someone query
+When a big network outage, brought the team to their knees<br>
+'Is the wireless down?'
+I heard someone query<br>
-'It could be a DOS attack!' someone raised the theory
+'It could be a DOS attack!' someone raised the theory<br>

-Tried pinging Heroku, and AWS
+Tried pinging Heroku, and AWS<br>
-Even Google and Apple ignored the requests
+Even Google and Apple ignored the requests<br>